Table of Contents

 The Unbroken Chain of Custody

-One of the most crucial principles in evidence handling is the chain of custody.
+One key principle in evidence handling is the chain of custody.
 Imagine you're tracking a critical package.
 You'd want a record of every single person who handled it from the moment it left the warehouse until it arrived at its destination.
 That’s exactly what a chain of custody does for evidence.

-It's a meticulous log that documents the who, what, when, and where of the evidence's journey.
-This unbroken trail proves that the item presented in court is the exact same one that was originally collected, with its integrity intact.
-A key part of this involves establishing a robust chain of custody, because even one missing link can get a critical piece of evidence thrown out.
+It is a meticulous log documenting who, what, when, and where of the evidence's journey.
+This unbroken trail demonstrates the item presented in court is the exact same one originally collected, with its integrity intact.
+A key part of this is establishing a robust chain of custody, because even one missing link can lead to critical evidence being excluded.

 This simple flow illustrates the key stages for handling documentary evidence properly.